viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ## Next steps

-You can use the `filtered-camera` module to control the volume of data your machine writes and syncs, focusing only only image data that meets your ML model-specified match criteria.
+In this tutorial, you learned how to use the `filtered-camera` module to control the volume of data your machine writes and syncs, by using an ML model to detect objects in your camera feed and selectively capture and upload only those images that are matched by your model.

-You could use this in many ways, such as:
+You could expand on this in many ways!
+For example, you can:

 - Train an ML model on familiar faces, so that your machine can capture and upload images of any new faces it encounters, but ignore familiar faces entirely.
 - Train an ML model on various common forms of delivery packaging, so that your machine can send you an image of a new delivery, but not clutter your inbox with images of other things, such as cars driving by.
 - Train an ML model on a variety of domestic farm animals, so that your machine can alert you if a different kind of animal is detected in the vicinity, without capturing images of every animal.

 You can also refine your existing ML model by adding and labelling new images that help the ML model better identify matching objects, and then [upload the new version of your model](/ml/upload-model/#upload-a-new-version-of-a-model) using the ML model service.

+If you trained a new model as part of this tutorial, try using the provided [pre-trained model files](#upload-an-existing-ml-model) instead, and then aiming your machine's camera at objects listed in the <file>labels.txt</file> file to see how accurately it is able to detect those objects.

 This tutorial demonstrated using the `filtered-camera` module with [object detection](/ml/vision/detection/), but you can also use it to perform [object classification](/ml/vision/classification/).
 See the [`filtered-camera` module repository](https://github.com/erh/filtered_camera) for the attributes to use to configure object classification.